jappeace/jappeaceApplication/content/failing-in-haskell.md

 I'll describe how to achieve above properties with some example code for both (Haskell) pure and side effect (Haskell IO) code.
 However these principles apply to other languages as well [^other-langs].
-Then we'll go over some anti patterns and discuss their mediation.
+We'll also go over some anti patterns and discuss their mediation.

 [^other-langs]: Haskell is really good at doing failure, ironically.
                 Originally I called this post failing in haskell